Skip to content

 )

-5. After 14 days, anyone calls timelock.execute(id).
+5. After the delay window, anyone calls timelock.execute(id).

-The Timelock calls registry.set_scheme(scheme_id, precompile)
+The Timelock invokes registry.set_scheme(scheme_id, precompile)

-• Pack both args into a single 32-byte word (e.g. (scheme_id << 160) | precompile_addr) and have set_scheme unpack.
+• Argument packing.
+Pack both values into a single 32-byte word — for example, (scheme_id << 160) | precompile_addr — and unpack inside a wrapper function called by the Timelock.

 Adding a new scheme